-According to College Factual's 2024 analysis, Bryant is ranked #228 out of 1,715 schools in the nation for overall quality.
-This puts it in the top 15% of all schools in the nation.
+According to College Factual's 2024 analysis, Bryant is ranked #127 out of 2,217 schools in the nation that were analyzed for overall quality.
+This puts it in the top 10% of all schools in the nation.
 This is an improvement over the previous year, when Bryant held the #191 spot on the Best Overall Colleges list.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

 The full-time faculty percentage at Bryant University is 61%.
 This is higher than the national average of 47%.

 Bryant University has a freshmen retention rate of 90%.
 That's a good sign that full-time students like the school and their professors enough to want to stick around for another year.
 It's also a sign that the admissions team did a good job in choosing applicants who were a good fit for the school.